kelaki0/60-Days-of-Code/Notes App/README.md

 Overview

-The application consists of a single JavaScript file that interacts with an HTML page and optional CSS for styling.
+The application consists of a single JavaScript file that interacts with an HTML page and a CSS for styling.
 Users can add new notes by clicking a button, edit notes by typing in textareas, and delete notes via a double-click confirmation.
 The notes are saved in `localStorage` for persistence.

 Code Explanation

-Below is a detailed breakdown of the JavaScript code, explaining each component and its functionality.
+Below is a breakdown of the JavaScript code, explaining each component and its functionality.

 1. Variable Declarations and Setup